The most ordinary formation of the most unusual double black hole merger: Calculations

 \section{Calculations}

-We use the population synthesis code {\tt StarTrack}~\citep{Belczynski2002,Belczynski2008a}.
+We use the population synthesis code {\tt StarTrack}~\citep{Belczynski2008a}.
 We assume standard wind losses for massive stars: O/B star winds~\citep{Vink2001} and LBV winds \citep[specific prescriptions for these winds are listed in Sec.~2.2 of][]{Belczynski2010b}.
 We treat the accretion onto compact objects during the Roche lobe overflow (RLOF) and from stellar winds using the analytic approximations presented by \cite{King2001} and by \cite{Mondal2020}, and limit accretion during the common envelope (CE) phase to $5\%$ of the Bondi rate ~\citep{MacLeod2017}.
 We employ the delayed core-collapse supernova (SN) engine in NS/BH mass calculation~\citep{Fryer2012} that allows for populating the lower mass gap between NSs and BHs~\citep{Belczynski2012a,Zevin2020}.
 The most updated description of {\tt StarTrack} is given by \cite{Belczynski2020b} and the model M30 in this study describes our standard choices of input physics.
 In our study we employ the fallback decreased NS/BH natal kicks with $\sigma=265\kms$, we do not allow CE survival for Hertzsprung gap donors (submodels B in our past calculations), and we assume a $100\%$ binary fraction and a solar metallicity of $\zsun=0.02$.

 We extend the initial mass function (IMF) to $200\msun$ and we keep the power-law slope for massive stars $\alpha=-2.3$ (in the past we have limited IMF to $150\msun$).
 This is motivated by observations of massive stars; notably three stars in LMC (R136a, R136b,R136c: ~\cite{Bestenlehner2020}) and two stars in the Milky Way (WR 102ka and $\eta$ Car:~\cite{Barniske2008, Hillier2001}) are estimated to have initial masses close to or exceeding $200\msun$.
-We have also adopted the most favorable (in terms of forming massive BHs from stars) model from ~\cite{Farmer2020} that avoids PPSN mass loss for helium core masses: $M_{\rm He}<90\msun$, but allows for disruption of stars above this mass threshold.
+We have also adopted favorable (in terms of forming massive BHs from stars) model from ~\cite{Farmer2020} and from ~\cite{Costa2020} that avoids PPSN mass loss for helium core masses: $M_{\rm He}<90\msun$, but allows for disruption of stars above this mass threshold.
+Such a model requires that carbon burning rate is decreased by $2$ standard deviations and that there is an episode of dredge-up during core-helium burning phase.